ClimbsRocks/Concordia/README.md

 concord = Concordia(in_memory_db_config=in_memory_db_config, persistent_db_config=persistent_db_config)

-# To load this instance of Concordia later, you can pass in that same persistent_db_config when invoking load_concordia
+# To load this instance of Concordia later, use that same persistent_db_config
 concord = load_concordia(persistent_db_config=persistent_db_config)

 ```

-## Fully contained example
+## What does Concordia do, under the hood?

+- It ensures a consistent db schema
+- It ensures a consistent way of saving data (predictions and features), so that data can be matched up and compared later
+- It builds in a suite of analytics tools for analyzing discrepancies
+- All of this happens automatically for each model that you ship